 Back to School Again?
-Customer Data Platforms (CDPs) Help Retailers Change the Game
+Customer Data Platforms (CDPs) for Retail Help Change the Game

 Back-to-school: Continually Evolving